Jack Morris (wrestler)

 Jack Morris Nicholson (born 6 October 1993) is a Scottish professional wrestler.
 He is currently signed to the Japanese promotion Pro Wrestling Noah, where he performs under the shortened ring name Jack Morris.
-In Pro Wrestling NOAH, he is a former GHC National Champion, former three-time GHC Tag Team Champion, and former leader of Team 2000X.
+There, he is a former GHC National Champion and former three-time GHC Tag Team Champion.
 Morris also makes occasional appearances on the British independent circuit.

 Early life

 Prior to his professional wrestling career, Nicholson was a professional footballer and played as a striker for the Scottish team Cowdenbeath F.C. of the Lowland Football League.
 Injuries forced him to quit football and eventually make his transition to professional wrestling.

 Professional wrestling career

 British independent scene (2017–present)

 Nicholson started his career working for local Scottish promotions such as Reckless Intent, Discovery Wrestling and Insane Championship Wrestling under the ring name, Jack Morris.
 His main work took place in the British independent scene.
 He competed in a suite of events promoted by Revolution Pro Wrestling, first of them being the RevPro Live In London 71 from 5 March 2023, where he picked up a victory over TK Cooper.
 At RevPro Raw Deal 2023 on 11 March, he fell short to Dan Moloney.